newstack-cloud/celerity-docs/docs/applications/resources/celerity-consumer.md

 **blueprint transform:** `celerity-2026-02-28`

-The `celerity/consumer` resource type is used to define a subscriber to messages on a `celerity/topic`, an externally defined queue or message broker.
+The `celerity/consumer` resource type is used to define a subscriber to messages on a `celerity/topic`, events in a `celerity/datastore` or a `celerity/bucket`, messages from a `celerity/queue`, an externally defined queue or message broker.

 A consumer can be deployed to different target environments such as a Serverless event-driven flow[^1], a containerised environment, or a custom server.
 For containerised and custom server environments, the default mode is for the Celerity runtime provides a polling mechanism to check for new messages in a queue or message broker.
 There are some exceptions like the Google Cloud Run target environment where a push model is used to deliver messages to the consumer application.

-In some target environments, infrastructure resources are created for a consumer when the `sourceId` is a Celerity topic, this will often be a queue that subscribes to the topic to implement a reliable and scalable fan-out approach.
+In some target environments, infrastructure resources are created for a consumer.
+When `sourceId` is a Celerity topic, this will often be a queue that subscribes to the topic to implement a reliable and scalable fan-out approach.
+When a `celerity/datastore` or `celerity/bucket` is linked to a consumer, depending on the target environment, intermediary infrastructure resources may also be created to deliver events to the consumer application.
 When the `sourceId` is an external queue or message broker, the consumer is configured to listen to the external queue or message broker.

 :::note